A successful social media presence needs a profound social media strategy outlining how you aim to reach your goals.

 Social media have changed the way we make business and communicate with each other.
 They are valuable marketing channels for traditional businesses as well as for entrepreneurs and startups.
 Hardly any business can afford to skip social media because this is the place where your customers are.
+3.81 billion people use social media worldwide!
+That’s almost half of the entire world’s population.
+No marketing channel has ever made it possible to reach that many people.

 However, social media can boost or bust your marketing success.
 And just as any business venture without a business strategy is most likely to fail, your social media presence is doomed to fail without a solid plan.